 The concept of underwear-as-outerwear is most commonly associated with the 1980s, but the look of lingerie has long served as inspiration for fashion garments.
-Exposed opens with several pairings of objects that underscore that connection.
-A nylon nightgown by lingerie label Iris is shown alongside an evening gown by Claire McCardell, created in a similar fabric and silhouette.
+Exposed opened with several pairings of objects that underscore that connection.
+A nylon nightgown by lingerie label Iris was shown alongside an evening gown by Claire McCardell, created in a similar fabric and silhouette.
 Both date from the 1950s.

 Corset (stay), silk, silk ribbon, whalebone, c.
 1770, possibly Europe, Museum purchase, P82.1.16.